duracelltomi/gtm4wp/readme.txt

 * Fixed: select_item event fired multiple times (at least twice)
 * Fixed: frontend protection to preveent double tracking transactions had a bug
 * Fixed: missing product detail and first checkout step tracking in WooCommerce shops with Enhanced Ecommerce
-* Fixed: round event value of view_cart event to 2 decimals
 * Fixed: JavaScript type error if product category is a number
 * Updated: WhichBrowser v2.1.1 (requires PHP 7.0 or newer)
 * Updated: descriptions of WooCommerce tracking methods to emphasize the importance to migrate from standard to enhanced ecommerce